Church Association for the Advancement of the Interests of Labor: Establishment

 In his pastoral letter of May 15, 1886, the Right Reverend Henry C. Potter, Bishop of the Episcopal Diocese of New York, addressed his clergymen in no uncertain terms upon the question of Labor.
 Inspired by Potter's burning words, a number of Episcopal ministers met at the clergy house of the Order of the Holy Cross, New York City, on May 18, 1887, in response to an invitation given by the Rev. James O. S. Huntington, O. H. C., with the intention of the clergy of this branch of the Church be moved to perform their duty to the workingmen of the U.S. The meeting was called to order by Father Huntington, who addressed the gathering on the labor question and the interest that both the ministry and the laity should take in it, declaring that the time had come when the clergy should act through definite organization and place themselves in active sympathy with the working people.
 The Rev. Benjamin F. De Costa was elected chairman and the Rev. Edward Kenney secretary.
 A plan of organization was submitted by the Rev. W. D. P. Bliss, and it was decided to institute a guild within the Church.
-At a subsequent meeting, the new organization was named the Church Association for the Advancement of the Interests of Labor, which was better known by the shorter title of C. A. I. L.
+At a subsequent meeting, the new organization was named the Church Association for the Advancement of the Interests of Labor, which was better known by the shorter title of CAIL.

 At a public meeting on June 22, 1887, as a basis of work for the society, it was enacted "that the clergy and laity of the Church should become personally interested in the social questions now being agitated, should inform themselves of the nature of the issues presented, and should be prepared to act as the necessities of the day may demand;" while its methods were declared to be: "(1) Sermons setting forth the teachings of the Gospel as the guide to the solution of every question involved in the interests of Labor.
 (2) The proper use of the press and the circulation of tracts as occasion may require.
 (3) Lectures and addresses on occasions when the interests of Labor may be advanced.
 (4) The encouragement by precept and example of a conscientious use of the ballot."